Quibi: Launch

 Quibi launched on April 6, 2020.
 It was available in the United States and Canada.
 An ad-free U.S. version of the app was made available in the United Kingdom, Ireland, Australia, and Germany among others on April 6, 2020.
 TechCrunch reported that Quibi saw 300,000 downloads and "hit No. 3 in the App Store" on its launch day.
 On April 14, the company announced it had seen 1.7 million downloads of its app in its release week.
 In the Google Play store, Quibi was the 11th-most-downloaded app as of April 16.

 Quibi's app fell out of the list of the 50 most-downloaded free iPhone apps in the United States a week after it was released.
-According to the analytics firm Sensor Tower, by early May, the app was ranked 125th.
-Sensor Tower also said the app had been installed by 2.9 million customers, although Quibi says the figure was closer to 3.5 million.
-Of those who had installed the app, Quibi says 1.3 million were active users.
+According to the analytics firm Sensor Tower, by early May the app was ranked 125th.
+Sensor Tower also said the app had been installed by 2.9 million customers, although Quibi said the figure was closer to 3.5 million.
+Of those who had installed the app, Quibi said 1.3 million were active users.
 Katzenberg acknowledged the performance was "not close to what we wanted," stating, "I attribute everything that has gone wrong to coronavirus"—a reference to the COVID-19 pandemic that was disrupting daily routines at the time of the launch.
 Whitman was more positive in her assessment of the launch.

 Moves were made to adjust the service by allowing users to share content on social media platforms and to watch shows on televisions in addition to phones.
 A feature was added to allow shows to be cast from phones onto TVs through AirPlay and Chromecast, with the screen orientation being set to landscape by default.
 Quibi also developed its own screenshotting function.